saad4software/nuxt_ifc_viewer/README.md

 # Nuxt IFC viewer

-this code is designed to represent [issue 173 in web-ifc-viewer](https://github.com/IFCjs/web-ifc-viewer/issues/173)
+this code is designed to represent [issue 173](https://github.com/IFCjs/web-ifc-viewer/issues/173) in web-ifc-viewer this issue was solved by the devloper and this is an example of using ifc viewer with nuxtjs

 ## Build Setup